“If you put in 100k today, I can guarantee you’d get 20% of your money every week and 25% if you can refer two people to invest.”

 Difficulties experienced when trying to remove your money

-It usually gets to a point where payment isn’t going as smoothly as it used to or isn’t even going on at all.
+It usually gets to a point where payment isn’t going as smoothly as it used to or isn’t even going at all.

-At this stage, investors are being advised to roll over their investments instead of withdrawing all their funds.
+At this stage, investors are advised to roll over their investments instead of withdrawing all their funds.